 Custom merge tags

-Custom merge tags use custom values stored in additional contact fields.
+Custom merge tags use values stored in custom contact fields.

 Click Create new field.

-As a way of example, let's create a custom field that will store confirmation codes.
+As an example, let's create a custom field that will store confirmation codes.
 To do this, fill out the following fields:

-- The name of the field.
-It will serve as a column name in your contact lists in Selzy.
+- Field name.
+It will be displayed as a column name in your contact lists in Selzy.

-- The name of the variable you want to use in your emails.
+- Variable you want to use in your emails.
 It can only contain Latin letters, numbers, and underscores.
 Spaces are not allowed.
-Merge tags are case sensitive, which means “Code” and “code” are two different variables.
+Merge tags are case sensitive, which makes “Code” and “code” two different variables.

 Add merge tags to an email